 Siam Park is a Thai-themed water park, so its appearance is colorful and exotic.
 Its swimming pools and slides are the ideal places for you to have fun and refresh yourself if you are looking for what to do in Tenerife on a family vacation.

-The largest wave pool in the world is also in Siam Park, and it’s made for young and adults to have a great time jumping waves with the security offered by the park, in a closed environment and without danger for kids, in addition to many other attractions.
+The largest wave pool in the world is also in Siam Park.
+The park is intended for children and adults to have a great time jumping waves in a secure, closed environment that is safe for kids and provides many attractions.

 20. La Orotava, a city you must visit in Tenerife